Mansplaining, Womansplaining: Why People Tend to Over-Explain

 Similar to leaders who engage in bullying behavior due to lack of self-confidence and the need to show their value, “splainers” are exerting their authority in unhealthy ways.
 These are often people who don’t recognize the impact of their behavior.
 They believe they’re being helpful, thorough, or simply passionate about their expertise.

 That’s where coaching becomes critical.
 Repeat offenders rarely change through feedback alone, because the behavior is rooted in mindset and habit.
 Coaching helps uncover what’s driving the over-explaining.
-Once awareness is built, coaching them replace over-explaining with more productive communication habits: curiosity, active listening, and brevity with impact.
+Once awareness is built, coaching them replaces over-explaining with more productive communication habits: curiosity, active listening, and brevity with impact.

 Our coaching program is designed exactly for these moments.
 We work one-on-one with employees and leaders who unintentionally create tension or disengagement through their communication style.
 Through guided reflection, practical tools, and accountability, we help them recognize their triggers, adjust their tone, and rebuild trust with their teams.